ChinmayaHoneywell/tcs-vslice-0.2/enc/README.md

 ## Examples to be implemented

-1. Communicating states between actors
+1. Communicating states to actors

-2. State based command validation
+2. State based command validation for move command.

 3. Publish demandState from assembly to hcd

-4. States transition.
+4. States transition for some more commands.